AlexBocken/homepage/README.md

 - [ ] dark mode

 ### Rezepte
+- [ ] Do not list recipes that are all-year as "seasonal"
 - [ ] nutrition facts
 - [x] verify randomize arrays based on day
 - [x] notes for next time